ehazlett/shipyard/readme.md

 * Open browser to http://localhost:8000
 * Add a host (i.e. 127.0.0.1 for local docker)

-Alternate dev setup using vagrant:
+Alternate dev setup using vagrant (this will install all dependencies including docker itself for a self-contained dev environment):

 * `vagrant up`
 * `vagrant ssh`